PhD, Professor of

 IMPORTANT Information for Erasmus and guest students coming

-to Roskilde Autumn 2013 and Spring 2014, including lists of courses.
+to Roskilde Autumn 2016 and Spring 2017, including lists of courses (pt incomplete).

-IMPORTANT Erasmus students from Roskilde wanting to go out.
+IMPORTANT Erasmus students from Roskilde wanting to go out Autumn 2016 and Spring 2017.

 Logic & constraint logic programming (abduction, metaprogramming, Constraint Handling Rules...),